snissn/back-goes-backwards/outline.md

 - **14.2.1 The Principle of Unilateral Yang Engagement**
   - **Mechanism**
-    - Engaging yang meridians on one side activates muscles that initiate a twist to the opposite side.
+    - Engaging Yang meridians on one side activates muscles that initiate a twist to the opposite side.
   - **Spinal Extension as a Prerequisite**
     - Emphasize that this method relies on spinal extension (posterior loading) for effectiveness.

 - **14.2.2 Biomechanics of Unilateral Engagement**
   - **Muscular Activation**
-    - How contracting muscles associated with yang meridians on one side rotates the spine.
+    - How contracting muscles associated with Yang meridians on one side rotates the spine.
     - Example: Engaging the right Bladder Meridian muscles initiates a twist to the left.
   - **Energetic Flow**
-    - Qi moves along the engaged yang meridians, facilitating smooth rotation.
+    - Qi moves along the engaged Yang meridians, facilitating smooth rotation.

 - **14.2.3 Practical Application**
   - **Awareness Exercises**
-    - Practices to feel the engagement of yang meridians on a single side.
+    - Practices to feel the engagement of Yang meridians on a single side.
   - **Sequential Engagement**
     - Steps to consciously activate specific meridians before initiating a twist.